BNLIF/Wiener-SVD-Unfolding/Test/README.md

 Test files.
 All in histogram format.
-Directly used for WFU.C in main directory.
+Directly used for Example.C in main directory.

 Test.root: square response matrix.